Equifax is one of the three nationwide providers of consumer reports.

-- Information from debt collectors including unpaid medical debt that is greater than 180 days delinquent from date of service, and debt from charged-off cable and phone bills.
+- Information from debt collectors including unpaid medical debt that is greater than days delinquent from date of service and over $500, and past-due debt from cable and phone bills.

 - Some public information like bankruptcies.

-- Inquiries from creditors who have requested your credit reports, such as when you apply for credit.
+- Inquiries from creditors who have requested your credit reports when you apply for credit.

 How to dispute the information in your report